Better bounds for matchings in the streaming model

 \section{Gap-existence}

 \duallabel{sec:gap}

 In this section we show how our techniques yield an efficient algorithm for Gap-existence, thereby proving Theorem~\dualref{thm:gap}.
-Recall that we are given a graph $G=(A, I, E)$ and integral budgets $B_a$.
-Note that integral budgets can be simulated implicitly by creating $B_a$ copies of $a$ for all $a\in A$.
-For simplicity, this is the approach that we take.

-We now present a discretized version of Algorithm~\dualref{alg:main}.
-We will explicitly maintain a subset $I^*\subset I$ of size $O(|A|/\e)$, relying on the following two oracles: \begin{enumerate} \item an oracle LIST-NEIGHBORS$(a, I^*)$ that, given a node $a\in A$ and a set $I^*$ outputs the set of nodes $I^{**}\subseteq I^*$ that $a$ is connected to; \item an oracle NEW-NEIGHBOR$(a, I^*)$ that, given any set $I^*\subseteq I$, outputs any node $i\in I\setminus I^*$ that $a$ is connected to or $\emptyset$ if all neighbors of $a$ are in $I^*$. \end{enumerate}
+We now describe \textsc{DiscretizedWaterfilling}, which is a version of Algorithm~\dualref{alg:main}.
+We will explicitly maintain a subset $I^*\subset I$ of size $O(|A|/\e)$ while relying on an oracle \textsc{NewNeighbor}$(a, I^*)$ that, given any set $I^*\subseteq I$, outputs any node $i\in I\setminus I^*$ that $a$ is connected to or $\emptyset$ if all neighbors of $a$ are in $I^*$.
+The difference

 First we prove \begin{lemma}\duallabel{lm:space} The space used by Algorithm~\dualref{alg:sparse} is $O(|A|/\e)$. \end{lemma} \begin{proof} Call a vertex {\em saturated} if the amount of water in it is at least $\e k$.
 The number of saturated vertices is $O(|A|/\e)$ since there are $k|A|$ units of water in the system, and each saturated vertex accounts for at least $\e k$.
-We say that an unsaturated vertex $i$ belongs to $a\in A$ if $i$ was added to $I^*$ when NEW-NEIGHBOR was called from $a$.
+We say that an unsaturated vertex $i$ belongs to $a\in A$ if $i$ was added to $I^*$ when \textsc{NewNeighbor} was called from $a$.
 Note that for each $a\in A$ only one $i\in I$ belongs to $a$.
 Thus, this amounts to at most $|A|$ additional vertices. \end{proof}